 [Lesson 10] << [Contents] >> [Lesson 12]

-Mathematical operations form an integral part of computer programming.
-In VB2013, we can write code to instruct the computer to perform mathematical calculations.
-By writing appropriate VB code, we can create applications that are able to solve complex mathematical problems.
+Basically, mathematical operations form an integral part of computer programming.
+Indeed, we can write Visual Basic 2013 code to instruct the computer to perform mathematical calculations.
+Furthermore, we can create VB applications that are able to solve complex mathematical problems.

 Table 11.1: Mathematical Operators